 Admission to Doctoral programs offered in the content area of Curriculum and Instruction is contingent on the approval of the Departmental Graduate Committee, the Department Chair, the Dean of the College, and the Dean of the Graduate School.
 An applicant who fails to meet the above criteria for regular admission may be considered for conditional admission on an individual basis.

 Students accepted on a conditional basis MUST obtain a 3.50 GPA or better on their first nine (9) hours of specified course work 600 level or higher or all course work taken while completing this 9-hour requirement.
 It is the responsibility of the student to inform the Department Chair or Graduate Coordinator when conditional status is to be removed.

-All students must register for and complete the doctoral qualifying examination.
+All students must register for and complete the doctoral qualifying examination prior to the completion of their first twelve (12) hours of doctoral course work.